Ephesians 4:11-16 (NIV)

 The church also stands a pillar and buttress of truth.
 (1 Tim 3:15) It defends the truth of the gospel, delivered once and for all time to the saints, resisting efforts to dilute, pollute, or corrupt it.
 (Jude 1:3) The church stands for and upholds the gospel truth, like a pillar holds up a ceiling, or like a buttress protects a wall.

 A Connected Church

 The individual parts of the body are connected so they can work together.
 Similarly, the members of the body of Christ are connected to they can also work together and support each other.
 As disciples of Christ, it is important for us to be connected to a community of believers.
 That is something that looks different for different people.
 There is variety, and not every community of Christians looks the same, as there are different ways we can connect and live in community with each other.

 Growing to our full potential, serving to our full potential, and contributing to the other members of the body of Christ can only happen when we remain connected.
 It is important to find a healthy church community where you can both grow and serve.
 (Hebrews 10:25)

 The Church In Action

 Are you seeking ways to serve?
 Are there areas being neglected where you could help?
-Are you encouraging your neighbors to live godly lives and do what is right with your example, your words, and your life?
+Are you encouraging your neighbors to live godly lives and do what is right by showing a good example, through your words, and your life?
 Are you supporting the spread of the gospel in your community and outside of your community with your time or resources?
 Are you ministering to the needs of people around you?
 Are you growing in your personal relationship with Jesus?
-These are all areas where you have an opportunity to fulfill Paul’s words and help the body of Christ to grow and build itself up in love.
+These are all areas where you have an opportunity to fulfill Paul’s words and help the body of Christ grow and build itself up in love.